Created by: Steve Lightfoot || Written by: Ross Andru, Gerry Conway, Ken Kristensen, Angela LaManna, Steve Lightfoot

-It’s no secret I find most superheros dull, unappealing protagonists; when I reach the end of a superhero-movie where our lead character must face a “hard choice,” I know there is no hard choice to be made because superheros always do the right thing; there’s no suspense.
+It’s no secret I find most superheroes dull, unappealing protagonists; when I reach the end of a superhero-movie where our lead character must face a “hard choice,” I know there is no hard choice to be made because superheros always do the right thing; there’s no suspense.
 Therefore, the MCU and its theatrical competitors are of little interest to me outside their trendiness and impressive production values.
 Netflix’s critically acclaimed, popular adaptations of Marvel’s anti-hero properties scratched my desire for morally ambiguous vigilantes more than most superhero blockbusters, but my initial reaction to these streaming trailblazers is as mixed as Zack Snyder’s controversial DCEU adaptations.

 Examining the Netflix-Marvel co-production most aligned to my natural tastes (re: horrific, bloody, pervasive violence dealt by

 unapologetic anti-heroes glorified villains), The Punisher, both the strengths and glaring weaknesses of this vigilante-centric television wave become apparent.
-These shows are based upon a predefined artistic vision (in the case of The Punisher, Steve Lightfoot’s), they portray cinematic violence honestly, their principle villains are strong, and they base their cinematography around dramatic dialogue, hand-to-hand-combat, and thematic ambiguity rather than gratuitous special FX or lame quips.
+These shows are based upon a predefined artistic vision (in the case of The Punisher, Steve Lightfoot’s), they portray cinematic violence honestly, their principal villains are strong, and they base their cinematography around dramatic dialogue, hand-to-hand-combat, and thematic ambiguity rather than gratuitous special FX or lame quips.
 On the other hand, their 10-13 episode seasons are bloated with narrative filler, their supporting characters are inconsistent, and their storylines are unfocused.
 Is The Punisher’s 2-season, 26-episode arc, for example, worth it?